How to Store Data Quality Results? Examples and Best Practices

 The table can be created using Google Console’s BigQuery UI as well.

-Use the drop-down menu and navigate to the BIG DATA section, click on Bigquery.
-And we highly recommend pinning the most frequently used services.
+Use the drop-down menu to navigate to the BIG DATA section.
+Click on Bigquery.
+We highly recommend pinning the most frequently used services.

 On the left-hand side of the UI, you will find the name of your current project.
 Click Create dataset if you have not done so already.